29 Windows 10 Tips Every Power User Knows (and You Should Too)

 I just want to get on with my work.
 I don’t need to know about every single thing which is happening in the background.
 Much of which does not feel important nor relevant to me.

 You can turn these notifications off by going to Settings > System > Notifications & actions.
 From there you can tell your laptop to calm down and keep its personal life to itself.
+Focus Assist takes it further, silencing notifications during set hours or while you are presenting.

-27. Enter fullscreen in Microsoft Edge to remove all distractions
+27. Enter fullscreen to remove all distractions

 28. Robotask will automate processes while you kick back